aurelia/aurelia/docs/user-docs/developer-guides/scenarios/attributemapper.md

 <input maxlength.bind="inputMaxLength" ref="input">
 ```

 This binds the value to the `maxlength` attribute of the `<input>` element.
 Consequently, the `input.maxLength` is also bound to be `10`.
 Note that binding the value of the `maxLength` attribute also sets the value of the `maxLength` property of the input element.
-This happens because Aurelia in background does the mapping for us.
+This happens because Aurelia, in the background, does the mapping for us.

-In a broad level, this is what attribute mapping is about.
+On a broad level, this is what attribute mapping is about.
 This article provides further information about how it works and how to extend it.

 ## How it works

-To facilitate the attribute mapping, Aurelia uses `IAttrMapper`, which has the information about how to map an attribute to a property.
-While creating property binding instructions from [binding commands](./bindingcommand.md), it is first checked if the attribute is a bindable or not.
-If it is a bindable property, then the attribute name (in kebab-case) is converted to the camelCase property name.
-However, when it is not a bindable, then the the attribute mapper is queried for the target property name.
+To facilitate the attribute mapping, Aurelia uses `IAttrMapper`, which has information about how to map an attribute to a property.
+While creating property binding instructions from [binding commands](./bindingcommand.md), it is first checked if the attribute is a bindable.
+If it is a bindable property, the attribute name (in kebab-case) is converted to the camelCase property name.
+However, the attribute mapper is queried for the target property name when it is not a bindable.
 If the attribute mapper returns a property name, then the property binding instruction is created with that property name.
 Otherwise, the standard camelCase conversion is applied.

-This means that if we want to bind a non-standard `<input>` attribute, such as `fizz-buzz`, then we can expect the `input.fizzBuzz` property to be bound.
+If we want to bind a non-standard `<input>` attribute, such as `fizz-buzz`, we can expect the `input.fizzBuzz` property to be bound.
 This looks as follows.

 ```html
 <input fizz-buzz.bind="someValue" ref="input">